 Find the best online and offline colleges for your degree

 Completing a Communications degree at Fairfield University means that students will have the ability to learn more about the way people connect with one another.
 The degree focuses on the way communication is able to form and shape relationships between social groups, families, and politics.
 The Communication degree offers a range of possible courses allowing students to focus on their particular area of interest.

 This university does allow students to pursue additional education outside of the classroom with plenty of internship for credit options available.
 This can be helpful for students looking to pursue a career in their interest following graduation.

-7. San Jose State University – San Jose, California (22 Points)
+San Jose State University (22 Points)

 San Jose State University offers a Bachelor of Arts degree in Communications.
 This degree focuses on both the theoretical application of communication, as well as the practical application and research methods associated with effective communication practices.
 There is a wealth of course options to take for both core courses and electives in the Communications department.
-This school features classes with both non verbal and verbal communication skills, writing intensive workshops, and work in the communications laboratory.
+This school features classes with both non-verbal and verbal communication skills, writing-intensive workshops, and work in the communications laboratory.

-8. Villanova University – Villanova, Pennsylvania (20 Points)
+Villanova University (20 Points)

 The Communications degree at Villanova University begins with a core selection of classes in arts and sciences.
 Students who believe that they are interested in pursuing a communications related major should take two to three classes focused in a Communications based elective.
 From there, students are able to custom create their own major, mixing together the required amount of course credits from varying levels of Communication electives.

 This school does have the option to pursue a simultaneous Bachelor and Master’s degree.
 The program allows students to take both undergraduate and graduate level courses throughout the year.
 Students must maintain an overall 3.0 GPA in their studies, and a 3.2 GPA in their major to be eligible for a Master’s degree following successful graduation.